Thomas Kemper

-Thomas Kemper was a brewer of root beer, ginger ale, and other craft sodas under the Thomas Kemper Soda Co. label.
+Thomas Kemper was a brewery that produced root beer, ginger ale, and other craft sodas under the Thomas Kemper Soda Co. label.
 Formerly owned by Pyramid Breweries, Inc., it was sold in 2007 to Adventure Funds of Portland, Oregon, which ran the company under the Kemper Co. name.

 Thomas Kemper Brewing of Poulsbo was sold to Hart Brewing (later known as Pyramid) in 1992.
 (Thomas Kemper had been founded in 1985 on Bainbridge Island, and began making soft drinks in 1990.)

 Thomas Kemper Soda was first brewed by Andy Thomas and Will Kemper (now brewing at Bellingham's Chuckanut) as alternative to beer at an Octoberfest celebration on Bainbridge Island, WA in 1990.
 The first Thomas Kemper Soda was handcrafted Root Beer.
 Thomas Kemper Sodas were handcrafted and made with honey (although cane sugar was the primary sweetener), Madagascar vanilla, and other flavors.

 The soda came in eight flavors: Root Beer, Vanilla Cream, Orange Cream, Ginger Ale, Grape, Black Cherry, Ginger Peach and Oregon Marionberry.
 Previously, there were Thomas Kemper varieties of Birch Beer and Cola as well.